Shapinsay

+There is one village on the island, Balfour, from which roll-on/roll-off car ferries sail to Kirkwall on the Orkney Mainland.
 At the 2011 census, Shapinsay had a population of 307.
 The economy of the island is primarily based on agriculture with the exception of a few small businesses that are largely tourism-related.
-Plans for the construction of a wind turbine are under consideration.
+A community-owned wind turbine was constructed in 2011.
+The island has a primary school but, in part due to improving transport links with mainland Orkney, no longer has a secondary school.
+Shapinsay's long history has given rise to various folk tales.

 Etymology

 Unlike most of the larger Orkney islands, the derivation of the name 'Shapinsay' is not obvious.
 The final 'ay' is from the Old Norse for island, but the first two syllables are more difficult to interpret.
-Haswell-Smith (2004) suggests the root may be hjalpandis-øy (helpful island) owing to the presence of a good harbour, although anchorages are plentiful in the archipelago.
+Haswell-Smith suggests the root may be hjalpandis-øy (helpful island) owing to the presence of a good harbour, although anchorages are plentiful in the archipelago.
 The first written record dates from 1375 in a reference to Scalpandisay, which may suggest a derivation from Judge's island.
 Another suggestion is Hyalpandi's island, although no one of that name is known to be associated with Shapinsay.
+Blaeu's 1654 Atlas Novus includes a map of the island and names it Siapansa Oy, but the descriptive text lists it as Shapinsa.

 History

 Early history

-Standing stones provide evidence of the island's human occupation since Neolithic times.
+Standing stones show evidence of the island's human occupation since Neolithic times.
 According to Tacitus, the Roman general Agricola subdued the inhabitants of the Orkney Islands, and a local legend holds that he landed on Shapinsay.
 During the 18th century, a croft named Grukalty was renamed Agricola (which is also Latin for "farmer").
 Roman coins have been found on Shapinsay, but they may have been brought to the island by traders.

-Shapinsay is briefly mentioned in the Norse sagas.
-The Saga of Haakon Haakonsson states that Haakon IV of Norway anchored in Elwick Bay before sailing south to eventual defeat at the Battle of Largs.
+Shapinsay is mentioned in the Norse sagas: The Saga of Haakon Haakonsson states that Haakon IV of Norway anchored in Elwick Bay before sailing south to eventual defeat at the Battle of Largs.

+Atlas Novus included a map and various descriptions of the island.
+The harbour at Elwick is described as "quite commodious", and the dwelling of "Sound" is praised.
+The estate of Sound, which covered the western part of the island, had passed from the Tulloch family to the Buchanan family in 1627.
+John Buchanan was a royal servant and his wife Margaret Hartsyde was from a Kirkwall family.
+In 1674, Arthur Buchanan built the new house of Sound, which was situated 250 metres west of where Balfour Castle now stands.
+The atlas’s description of Orkney by Walter Stewart then goes on to note that Shapinsay had one minister at the time.